shawn-mcc/Magic-Wand/README.md

 ### New Features
 - [✔] Spell components feature added to store variables and error data
+  <i> Please note that these have to currently be manually referenced.
+A future realease will prioritize the application parsing and presenting any errors </i>
-- [] Add end report HTML file for visual feedback of completion and any error data from spell components
+- [❌] Add end report HTML file for visual feedback of completion and any error data from spell components.
+<i>Idea put on backburner pending movement from .ps1 to .exe</i>
-- [] Add support to install VLC media player in NPS?
+- [❌] Add support to install VLC media player in NPS?
+ <i> Will be addressed in later release </i>
-- [] Add check to see if Magic Wand lives in download (i.e. downloaded from github instead of on a flash drive) and remove it from downloads if it does.
+- [❌] Add check to see if Magic Wand lives in download (i.e. downloaded from github instead of on a flash drive) and remove it from downloads if it does.
+ <i>Should be a non-issue in future releases pending migration to .exe.</i>

 ### Quality of Life Improvements
 - [✔] Added graceful error handling for more events and stores error data to be used in end reprot
 - [✔] DISM and SFC now create a new window to show progress

+### Known Issues
+- Occasional bug still with installing Adobe Reader onto NPS rituals.
+  <i> I suspect this has something to do with winget and computers that were originally in S mode, but am not sure yet. </i>
+- Dispel magic's UAC prompt does not always trigger after reboot.
+  <i> This one has me stumped because I'm not sure what causes the UAC to not come up.
+I'm going to research better ways to relaunch programs on reboot rather than move them to the startup folder.
+For now, <b>the workaround is to simply find the dispel magic script on the desktop and run it</b>.</i>
+- Magic wand doesn't check to see if there are additional or failed windows updates after it's finished, so you must still verify all updates are installed.
+  <i>Going to try to implement this as a feature once I find a better way to relaunch after reboot.</i>

+### Future Plans
+- The goal of magic wand is to make things convienient.
+While it does help automate a lot of processes, the steps outlined in the instructions above are still very cumbersome.
+The next major goal of Shawn's Magic Wand is to migrate to a true application (.exe file) instead of just a powershell script (.ps1).
+- My hope is that by becoming a simple executable, the tool will become much eaiser to streamline and use.
+- Running as an application instead of a script means we might gain access to new features regarding reboot behavior, as well as not as many hoops to jump through to run it in the first place.
+- Also want to change the configuration of spell components from .txt to .json to make them eaisly readable to the program.